Omac092627/Lab03-Review/ReadMe.md

 Program Specifications:
-Lab 03: Review of C#
-Let’s spend this lab assignment evaluating your overall comfort level with C# from what we have learned so far.

 Problem Domain
 Create a single Console Application Project within Visual Studio.
 Write all of your code in the Program.cs file. with a method for each of the challenge below.
 Call each of these methods in your main method.